-Check out this list of the Top 20 Gluten-free Halloween Candy and Chocolate so you don't get SPOOKED by gluten this Halloween! ????
+Check out this list of Gluten-free Halloween Candy and Chocolate options so you don't get SPOOKED by gluten this Halloween!
+Confidently swipe these gluten-free candy and chocolate bars from your kids Halloween bag👻

 You've gone gluten-free to end gluten bloating (yay!) but Halloween is coming and you want to eat some candy from your kids' bag, of course.